AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$jsonprune`** {#jsonprune-modifier}

-`$jsonprune` rules modify the JSON response of a matching request by removing JSON items that match a modified [JSONPath](https://goessner.net/articles/JsonPath/) expression.
-They do not modify responses which are not valid JSON.
+`$jsonprune` rules modify the response to a matching request by removing JSON items that match a modified [JSONPath](https://goessner.net/articles/JsonPath/) expression.
+They do not modify responses which are not valid JSON or JSONP (padded JSON) documents.

 **Syntax**